 Master of Science in Anatomy Education

-The Johns Hopkins University School of Medicine Master of Science in Anatomy Education program is a one-year program that provides specialized training in clinically based anatomy (and related science disciplines) while enhancing communication skills through exposure to advanced educational theory and methods.
-The curriculum supports a variety of post-graduation career interests that include (but are not limited to): admission to one of the many professional schools in the medical/health sciences (e.g., medical, nursing, and physical therapy schools), admission to a Ph.D. program in biology/biomedicine, and teaching positions in Higher Education.
+The Johns Hopkins University School of Medicine Master of Science in Anatomy Education (MSAE) program is a one-year program that provides specialized training in clinically based anatomy (and related basic science disciplines) while enhancing communication skills through exposure to advanced educational theory and methods.
+The curriculum supports a variety of post-graduation career interests that include (but are not limited to): admission to one of the many professional schools in the Medical/Health Sciences, teaching positions in Higher Education, and admission to Ph.D. programs in fields ranging from biology and biomedicine to anthropology and paleontology.

 Program Design